rdoron/CSE110-lab1/index.md

 ** Second Year Student at UCSD **
 > I dont like seg faults

-In java use 'System.out.println("hello world")' to print out hello world.
+In java use `System.out.println("hello world")` to print out hello world.

 The link to my Github is [my Github](https://github.com/rdoron/CSE110-lab1).